etwk/blog/content/lists/books.md

 	- [ ] Quit: The Power of Knowing When to Walk Away #trading #decision-making #must
 	- [ ] Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts #decision-making #business  #trading #must
 - [ ] Thinking, Fast and Slow (Daniel Kahneman) #trading #must
+- [ ] The Human Mind: A Brief Tour of Everything We Know (Paul Bloom)
+- Timothy D. Wilson
+	- [ ] Redirect #education #idea #self-help #must
+	- [ ] Strangers to Ourselves: Discovering the Adaptive Unconscious
+- [ ] The Social Animal (Elliot Aronson, Joshua Aronson)

+### Neuropsychology
+- [ ] Neurofeedback in the Treatment of Developmental Trauma: Calming the Fear-Driven Brain (Sebern F. Fisher)
+- Iain McGilchrist
+	- [ ] The Master and His Emissary: The Divided Brain and the Making of the Western World #must
+	- [ ] The Divided Brain and the Search for Meaning
+	- [ ] The Matter With Things: Our Brains, Our Delusions, and the Unmaking of the World

 ## Relationship
 - [ ] Never Eat Alone, Expanded and Updated: And Other Secrets to Success, One Relationship at a Time